 Premium Rewards Cards

 Premium rewards cards have the flashiest perks.
-For example, the Capital One Venture Rewards Credit Card offers a 100,000 bonus mile reward when you use the card to spend $20,000 in the first year you have it.
-The mileage bonus is worth about $1,000.
-If you do not spend enough to earn the 100,000-mile bonus, you can earn a lesser 50,000 miles if you spend $3,000 on purchases within the first 3 months.
+For example, the Capital One Venture Rewards Credit Card offers a 60,000 bonus mile reward when you use the card to spend $3,000 in the first year you have it.
+The mileage bonus is worth about $600.
 Additionally, the card comes with a variety of perks, including an application fee credit of up to $100 on TSA Precheck or Global Entry applications.

 The Good: The rewards and perks you'll find with premium rewards cards are undeniably enticing.